 When landowners or petitioners disagree with the board's decision on the laying out or alteration, or on the assessment of damages, there is a right to appeal.
-There are three options.
+There are two options.
 There is an appeal to superior court, which is the most common route.
-There is an appeal by petitioners to the district court.
 There is also arbitration.

 In arbitration, if the damages offered by the selectmen are unacceptable to the property owner, or interested person, the selectmen with the consent of the other party, may agree to refer the question of damages to one or more disinterested persons mutually selected, whose award shall be final.
 The reference or award, and the proceedings used in settling the damages, shall be included in the proceedings of the selectmen returned to the town clerk for recording.
-184
+192

-If this fails, the matter may be taken to a district judge for the appointment of commissioners to appraise the damages.
+If this fails, the matter may be taken to a superior court judge for the appointment of commissioners to appraise the damages.
 The petition does not delay the opening of the highway.
-This petition must be made within 60 days after the highway is opened for travel, or within a year for persons who did not receive notice of the selectmen's hearing.
-186
+193 This petition must be made within 60 days after the highway is opened for travel, or within a year for persons who did not receive notice of the selectmen's hearing.
+194